 The Authority continues to be a low-spending and efficient authority.
-We delivered cashable savings of £6.7m up to March 2020 and a further £744k was saved in setting the budget for 2020-21.
-For 2020/21 our Band D fire precept figure was £76.36 compared to a national average for combined fire authorities of £78.56.
-Firefighter costs per person were £22.08 compared to an all-England average of £24.53.
+Since April 2016 we have delivered total cashable savings of more than £35m and our annual savings total is now £8.5m.
+For 2021/22 our Band D fire precept figure was £77.88 compared to a national average for combined fire authorities of £80.06.
+Firefighter costs per person were £22.73 compared to an all-England average of £25.22.

 As well as ensuring sound financial management, we are pleased that our internal and external auditors have confidence in our arrangements and have not raised any significant governance issues.
+Our Annual Governance Statement provides further detail.